Geontech/docker-redhawk-swarm/README.md

 Execute the following command within the terminal of each machine that you would like to become a Swarm Worker, using the `<token>` and `<ip_address>` from the Swarm Manger initialization:

-> Note: If you forgot the token that was generated when initializing the Swarm Manager, return to the Manager terminal and execute the `docker swarm join-token worker` command.
+> Note: If you forgot the token that was generated when initializing the Swarm Manager, return to the Manager terminal and execute the `docker swarm join-token worker` command to view the token and IP address of the Manager.

     $ docker swarm join --token <token> <ip_address>:2377